mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 If your catheter is leaking at any time, clamp it above the leak.
 Use the white catheter clamp on the catheter, if possible.
 Wipe the area that is leaking with an alcohol pad and then cover the leak with tape.
 Follow the instructions in your BMT Emergency Guide (included at the back of this guide); if it is between 8am and 8pm call the BMT Outpatient Clinic.
 If it is after 8pm call your attending physician or go directly to the urgent care center.

-<p class="question invisible">Who specifically do they call?
-Call the BMT Outpatient clinic?</p>

-<p class="question invisible">I edited "Cover the site with tape" rolling it into the sentence "Wipe the area that is leaking with an alcohol pad and then cover the leak with tape".
-The word "site" felt ambiguous and my assumption is that we're taking about putting tape over the leak.</p>

 Full instructions on how to care for your catheter are included in **Caring for Your Central Venous Catheter** which is included at the end of this guide.
 You should read it in full and refer to it when you are changing your dressing or caring for your catheter.

 ### Mobilization and Harvesting
 In an autologous transplant your stem cells are first mobilized and then harvested (also called "collected") from your body before you receive chemotherapy.
 They are infused into your body after your chemotherapy; this is your stem cell transplant.

-<p class="feedback remove invisible">On or around Day −4 you will be given an injection of a drug that "mobilizes" your stem cells, then those stem cells will be collected or "harvested" from your bloodstream.</p>

 Mobilization is the process of increasing the number of stem cells produced by your bone marrow and released into your bloodstream.